SharonWHLing/gtfs_bus_stop_frequency_plotter/README.md

 R Script to extract GTFS data and plot peak-hour bus stop frequencies to JPG graphs, histograms, and Excel tables.

-This is a demo script that I'm using for an academic project to determine "high-frequency" bus routes, i.e. those with headeways of <= 20 minutes.
+This is a demo script that I'm using for an academic project to determine "high-frequency" bus routes, i.e. those with headways of <= 20 minutes.

 Beta/personal use so expect some bugs.